d4rckh/bhs/readme.md

 Basically it helps you run commands you would use every day, but faster (because you don't have to type a lot)

+Note: for now this only contains an `nmap` parser, but soon enough it will every script you would normally use

+Process is simple: RUN > PARSE > SAVE > VIEW

 ## Shell

 Your shell is by default: